leomarcov/bunsen-scripts/numix-paper-icon-theme/README.md

 ## Install
 Unzip `numix-paper-icon-theme.zip` in `/usr/share/icons/` or `~/.icons`.
 Original Numix and Paper themes should be installed in `../Numix` and `../Paper`.
+You can install them from packages `numix-icon-theme` and `paper-icon-theme`.
 `generate-numix-paper-icon-theme.sh` can be called for regenerate links, but not is necessary.

 ![numix-paper-icon-theme](https://user-images.githubusercontent.com/32820131/40285580-32b6e22c-5c9e-11e8-8567-01f56d1c12db.png)